 - Place pan with crust into freezer for 15 minutes.

-- In the bowl of a food processor, blend together cream cheese, sugar, flour and vanilla extract until smooth.
+- In the bowl of a food processor, blend together cream cheese, sugar, heavy cream, flour and vanilla extract until smooth.

-- Pour ⅔ of the filling into the Cheesecake Pan and with a spatula, push down a bit on the cookies and around, so they are evenly distributed.
+- Pour 2/3 of the filling into the Cheesecake Pan and with a spatula, push the cookies into the filling, so they are evenly distributed.

 - Add 10 Mini cookies to the remainder of the filling, combine and then pour into Cheesecake Pan, making sure the cookies are evenly distributed.